davidfeldi/yaml-node-hello-world/README.md

 Test case

 ```
-Summary:  Build a service with dockerfile
+Summary: Build a service without dockerfile
-Expected result: Image should be created.
-Step build-jim should be passed.
+Expected result: Step build-jim should be failed.
 ```